Randolph Morris

-Randolph Albert Morris (born January 2, 1986) is a retired former American professional basketball player.
+Randolph Albert Morris (born January 2, 1986) is an American former professional basketball player.

-High school
+Early life

 As a senior for Atlanta, Georgia's Landmark Christian High School, Morris nearly averaged a triple-double at 23.0 ppg, 16.0 rpg and 8.0 bpg, which earned him McDonald's All-American Team status.
 Randolph Morris was the #2 rated center and #10 overall prospect by Rivals.com in a year when a record eight high schoolers went directly to the NBA draft.
 Morris strongly considered a jump straight to the NBA as well, but decided to spend at least a year in school.
 Kentucky won a late recruiting battle, after drawing Morris away from early favorite Georgia Tech.
 Morris, along with All-Americans Joe Crawford and Rajon Rondo, gave Kentucky the top-rated recruiting class in the nation.
 Also, in that same recruiting class was Kentucky teammate Ramel Bradley.

-College
+College career

 After a solid debut in his first year at Kentucky, Morris decided to declare for the 2005 NBA draft but did not hire an agent.
 He averaged 8.8 points per game and 4.2 rebounds.
 Despite playing well for Kentucky and starting every game but one, he did not prove himself NBA ready and often got in foul trouble.
 Morris went undrafted and decided to attempt a return to Kentucky.
-The NCAA agreed to reinstate him, but not before sitting out the first half of the 2005-2006 season.
+The NCAA agreed to reinstate him, but not before sitting out the first half of the 2005–2006 season.
 Morris returned to Kentucky in January 2006, but could not help the team get out of its season-long slump.
 Nevertheless, he improved in almost every statistical category from his freshman year and was very impressive at times.
 As a sophomore, he averaged 13.3 points and 6 rebounds per game.
 In his junior season Morris made further progress, averaging 16.1 points, 7.8 rebounds and 2.1 blocks per game, earning first team All-SEC honors.